clay-most/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+I learned about middleware and routes this last week
 - [ ] Describe Middleware?
+middleware are interupting functions that let you chain your functions and not do the next step untill the first is done
 - [ ] Describe a Resource?
+a resorce is any data that a developer can use or pull in to their app
 - [ ] What can the API return to help clients know if a request was successful?
+Status codes and messages.
+200 codes mean the request worked and messages can make it more specific
 - [ ] How can we partition our application into sub-applications?
+We can use routers to split the end ponts up according to the resorse they handle.
 ## Minimum Viable Product

 - [X] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.